 Being a telemedicine provider gives you freedom.
 Freedom to live where you want, work where and when you want, and hopefully live a fuller more balanced life.
 It also lets you determine how you want to set up your remote work environment and organize your technology.

-To help, we’ve outlined a list of technology tools designed to increase your telemedicine practice productivity and make your technology work for you.
+To help, we’ve outlined a list of digital health tools designed to increase your telemedicine practice productivity and make your technology work for you.
 Get organized, communicate effectively, stay secure, and have a little fun while enjoying the flexibility of working for yourself.

 Schedule Your Time